cs340-20/teasers/personnel_management.md

 Cainan Howard
 Sammy Awad

-Could use a 4th team member
+Open to a 4th team member

 We will be using SQL for database management, HTML/PHP/Javascript for web-service development